 Third Wed. of month at 10.30 am -12.00 noon

 The church has a ring of six good bells.
-Bells are rung for Sunday services (10.00 am), weddings and funerals.
-Practices are on Tuesdays at 7.15 -8.30pm.
+Bells are rung for Sunday services (10.45 - 11:15 am), weddings and funerals.
+Practices are on Thursdays at 7.45 - 9:00pm.
 Anyone interested in bell ringing at St. Andrews is very welcome at any time, whether inexperienced, experienced or visiting.
 Contact Robert Small (01491 873 897).
+The bell ringers also have a Facebook group, where you can find out more about their activities.

 The Rev’d Paul Boughton